tli123/APCSFinalProject/README.md

 1/12/2015: Update on constructors, updating shop to work with inventory.
 Finished weapon effects in battle, excluding extra attacks Tommy Rong

+1/14/2015: Save now saves progress, added the option of advancing in level or retreating or staying -Rong Tommy

 Still need to work on: Levels (What happens in each level), more variety of monsters, shop, more attacks